PreSales & Sales Career Coaching

 An Overview of Tech Sales Roles

-Now that you have a basic understanding of tech sales roles, let's explore different positions in the tech sales job market.
-We'll discuss each role's responsibilities, daily activities, compensation, and career paths.
+Now that you have a basic understanding of tech sales roles let's explore different positions in the tech sales job market.
+We'll cover their responsibilities, daily activities, compensation, and career paths.

 1. Sales Development Representative (SDR)